The Grand Indian Route Logo TGRI-logo

 Suraj Tal

 After Chandratal Lake, now visit Suraj Tal Lake (the lake of the sun), which is another splendor of nature in the land of nature.
-Located at the altitudes of 4950 meters, Suraj Tal is believed to be the third highest lake in the county.
+Located at the altitudes of 4950 meters, Suraj Tal is believed to be the third-highest lake in the county.

 It is very close to Baralacha Pass so you can explore it while going through the pass.
-Hemmed in by the majestic Himalaya, Suraj Tal Lake looks like a dazzling blue beauty lying in a white bed of nature.
+Hemmed in by the majestic Himalayas, Suraj Tal Lake looks like a dazzling blue beauty lying in a white bed of nature.

 Its glassy water perfectly mirrors the blue sky changing its colors, each of them spellbinding in its own way.